John Attenborough

-John Michael Attenborough (/ˈætənbrə/; 1 January 1928 – 9 November 2012) was an English executive in the motor industry and then a financial adviser.
+John Michael Attenborough (/ˈætənbərə/ AT-ən-bər-ə; 1 January 1928 – 9 November 2012) was an English executive in the motor industry and then a financial adviser.
 He was the younger brother of director and actor Richard Attenborough, and the naturalist Sir David Attenborough.

+Early life

+Attenborough was born on 1 January 1928 in Isleworth.
 Like his brothers, he was educated at Wyggeston Grammar School for Boys in Leicester.
 After National Service, he studied modern languages at Clare College, Cambridge.

+Career

 He worked in the motor trade and became a managing director of Mann Egerton, heading their Rolls-Royce division in Berkeley Street.
 He then became the head of the British operations of Italian car manufacturer Alfa Romeo.
 He finally ran a distribution business for motor cars in Dorset before retiring from the motor trade and becoming a financial adviser.

+Death

 He was diagnosed with progressive supranuclear palsy (PSP) and died at his home in Poole, Dorset, on 9 November 2012, aged 84.